 A further challenge is that crossing cannot be used to distinguish species (Coyne and Orr 2004), as has been done in other freshwater snails (e.g., Physa species, Dillon et al., 2011), since Galba populations primarily reproduce by self-fertilization (Meunier et al. 2004; Bargues et al. 2011a; Lounnas et al. 2017, 2018).
 Moreover, at least two species, G. schirazensis and G. truncatula, have been shown to be extremely efficient anthropogenic invaders, muddling our knowledge of species distribution.
 Populations of G. truncatula, probably from Eurasia, have invaded South America, especially the Bolivian Altiplano (Meunier et al. 2004).
 This is of special concern since Galba populations are the main vectors of the liver fluke Fasciola hepatica which causes fasciolosis in both livestock and humans (Mas-Coma et al. 2005) and transmission efficiency and invasion ability differ among species (Vázquez et al. 2018).

 Worldwide, the geographic distribution of Galba species is poorly known.
 The dubious character of records based on morphological identification leaves us with a small sample of molecular studies (Correa et al. 2010, 2011; Bargues et al. 2011b, 2011a, 2012; Lounnas et al. 2017, 2018) upon which to base a very large-scale phenomenon.
-So our objectives here are to characterize the geographic distribution of Galba species at continental scale, based on an extensive sampling over the Americas, and to reconstruct the genus phylogeny to delimit species, and to explore the origin of crypsis.
-Previous studies reconstructing Galba phylogeny have used single genes and analyzed fewer than 10 sequences per species, failing to account for the wide geographic distribution of this genus (Correa et al. 2010, 2011; Bargues et al. 2011c, 2011a, 2011a; Standley et al. 2013).
+So, our objectives here are to characterize the geographic distribution of Galba species at continental scale, based on an extensive sampling over America, to reconstruct the genus phylogeny to delimit species, and to explore the origin of crypsis.
+We aim to delineate species—the real scientific challenge of integrative taxonomy (Dayrat 2005)—noting that in practice Galba species are very difficult to delineate due to its crypsis, wide geographical distribution, and mating system.
+Previous studies reconstructing Galba phylogeny have used single genes and analyzed fewer than 10 sequences per species, failing to account for the wide geographic distribution of this genus (Correa et al. 2010, 2011; Bargues et al. 2011c, 2011a; Standley et al. 2013).
 Here we employ morphological and molecular markers (microsatellite loci and DNA sequences from two genes) to study more than 1,700 individual Galba from 161 sites.
 Our data set was augmented with a complete sample of all the Galba DNA sequences available in GenBank and multiple phylogenetic analyses conducted.
-We used both gene trees and a multispecies coalescent model to reconcile gene trees to shed light on the phylogenetic relationships and on the origin of crypsis in the genus Galba.
+We used both gene trees and multispecies coalescent models to shed light on the phylogenetic relationships and on the origin of crypsis in the genus Galba.

 Materials and methods